romagnanilab/bih-cubi/README.md

 mamba env create -n #your_env_name_here -f ~/group/work/ref/seurat/sc_R.yml
 ```

 Here, we make a folder called `bin` in your work directory, and then download and install miniconda.
 We install a `conda` alternative named `mamba`, which is much faster to create and install environments and packages.
-We then use it to create our R environment named `sc_R', but you can name this whatever you want.
+We then use it to create our R environment named `sc_R`, but you can name this whatever you want.

 If at any point you come into errors installing packages through RStudio directly, try using this format while in the `sc_R` conda environment: `mamba install r-package`, replacing the word 'package' with what you want to install.
-The 'r-' prefix indicates it's an `R` package, and not a python one.
+The 'r-' prefix indicates it's an `R` package, and not a `python` one.

 # Setting up an RStudio session
 In terminal, perform:
 ```
-mkdir ~/work/bin/ondemand/dev && cd ~/work/bin/ondemand/dev
+mkdir -p ~/work/bin/ondemand/dev && cd ~/work/bin/ondemand/dev
 git clone https://github.com/bihealth/ood-bih-rstudio-server.git
 nano ~/work/bin/ondemand/dev/ood-bih-rstudio-server/template/script.sh.erb

 # under export LD_LIBRARY_PATH=/usr/lib64/:\$LD_LIBRARY_PATH, add:
-export LD_PRELOAD=/fast/work/users/{$USER}/bin/miniconda3/envs/sc/lib/libstdc++.so.6
+export LD_PRELOAD=/fast/work/users/$USER/bin/miniconda3/envs/sc/lib/libstdc++.so.6
 # save and close with CTRL + X, Y and enter
 ```